Bingham, Chantel R. Brown [Depp](born: 1969 - died: )

-Chantel R. B. Depp was born in Versailles, KY, the daughter of Charles E. Brown Jr. and Geraldine Collins Brown.
-In 1986, she was the first (and to date, the last) African American named homecoming queen of Woodford County High School.
-Depp was the school's prom queen in 1987; 20 years earlier, in 1967, her mother had been voted prom queen.
-Depp was Ms. Black U of L in 1988-89; Ms. Woodford County Fair Queen in 2000; and 3rd runner-up in the Mrs. Kentucky America Pageant.
-She was the first African American to be hired in the executive office of the Kentucky Department of Fish and Wildlife Resources; she joined the staff in 2004 as an employment recruiter and served as a staff assistant to the commissioner.
-Depp received the Diversity Award at the 2006 Southeastern Association of the Fish Wildlife Agencies Conference.
+Chantel Brown Bingham was born in Versailles, KY, the daughter of Charles E. Brown Jr. and Geraldine Collins Brown.
+She is the first African American to be appointed Executive Director of the Housing Authority of Versailles, KY.
+She also serves as a Commissioner of the Midway-Woodford County-Versailles Planning and Zoning Commission.
+She is a member of the Woodford County High School Hall of Fame Committee in Versailles, KY.
+In 1986, Chantel R. Brown was the first African American named homecoming queen of Woodford County High School.
+She was the school's prom queen in 1987; 20 years earlier, in 1967, her mother had been voted prom queen.
+Chantel was Ms. Black U of L in 1988-89; Ms. Woodford County Fair Queen in 2000; and 3rd runner-up in the Mrs. Kentucky America Pageant.
+She was also the first African American to be hired in the executive office of the Kentucky Department of Fish and Wildlife Resources; she joined the staff in 2004 as an employment recruiter and served as a staff assistant to the commissioner.
+Chantel received the Diversity Award at the 2006 Southeastern Association of the Fish Wildlife Agencies Conference.
 She was the recipient of the 2005 Employee Support Award from Kentucky State University's Office of Career Counseling and Placement for her student recruitment efforts.
-Chantel Depp is a communication graduate of the University of Kentucky and earned a master's degree in public administration at Kentucky State University with a perfect 4.0 GPA.
+Chantel is a communication graduate of the University of Kentucky and earned a master's degree in public administration at Kentucky State University with a perfect 4.0 GPA.
 She is a graduate of the Governor's Minority Management Trainee Program.
-Depp is an instructor and model with Images Model Talent Agency, and since 1999 has been a choreographer with the Woodford County Fair Pageant Board.
-She has also been a dance coach and is an active leader in the St. Paul A.M.E.
+Chantel is an instructor and model with Images Model Talent Agency, and since 1999 has been a choreographer with the Woodford County Fair Pageant Board.
+She has also been a dance coach, and she is the former Young People's Division Director at the St. Paul A.M.E.
 Church.
-Depp is the sister of Charliese Brown-Lewis.
-This information is taken, with permission, from the resume of Chantel Brown Depp.
+Chantel Bingham is the sister of Charliese Brown-Lewis.
+This information is taken, with permission, from the resume of Chantel Brown Bingham.